mahmoodhamdi/foodly/README.md

 # foodly
  [![wakatime](https://wakatime.com/badge/user/018c9017-daf8-45c1-be71-8b16fd238022/project/018d1452-a97c-4f22-908a-407a524d2bfe.svg)](https://wakatime.com/badge/user/018c9017-daf8-45c1-be71-8b16fd238022/project/018d1452-a97c-4f22-908a-407a524d2bfe)

-User Registration and Authentication
-• User login and authentication.
-• Users can register and create an account.
-• Email and phone number verification for account security.

-User Location Services
-• Detection of the user’s current location.
-• Utilization of multiple map APIs to accurately determine user coordinates.

-Restaurant and Food Discovery
-• Dynamic food and restaurant recommendations based on the user’s location.
-• Ability for users to explore different food categories.
-• Display of restaurants within a certain delivery radius.

-No-Result Recommendations
-• Suggest random foods to users when no nearby options are found.

-Ordering and Delivery Functionality
-• Users can place orders from nearby restaurants.
-• Calculation of delivery distance from the restaurant to the user’s location.
-• Estimation of delivery time for the order.
-• Calculation of delivery price based on distance.

-Navigation and Maps Integration
-• Navigation feature to guide users from their current location to the restaurant’s location.

-Payment System
-• Secure payment processing for orders.
-• Handling transactions between clients and the admin.

-Rating and Feedback
-• Users can rate their experience, the food quality, the restaurant, and the delivery service.

-Security and Data Protection
-• Ensuring data privacy and security for user information.
-• Secure handling of payment information and transaction details.
+# FOODLY

+## User Registration and Authentication

+- **User login and authentication:**
+  - Provide a secure login mechanism for users.
+  - Utilize strong password policies and encryption.

+- **User registration:**
+  - Allow users to register and create an account.
+  - Implement email and phone number verification for enhanced account security.

+## User Location Services

+- **User's Current Location:**
+  - Implement location services to detect the user's current coordinates.
+  - Utilize multiple map APIs for accurate location determination.

+## Restaurant and Food Discovery

+- **Dynamic Recommendations:**
+  - Provide dynamic food and restaurant recommendations based on the user's location.
+  - Explore different food categories for users to discover.

+- **Delivery Radius:**
+  - Display restaurants within a specified delivery radius from the user's location.

+- **No-Result Recommendations:**
+  - Suggest random foods to users when no nearby options are found.

+## Ordering and Delivery Functionality

+- **Placing Orders:**
+  - Allow users to place orders from nearby restaurants.

+- **Delivery Distance and Time:**
+  - Calculate delivery distance from the restaurant to the user's location.
+  - Provide an estimation of delivery time for the order.

+- **Delivery Price Calculation:**
+  - Calculate delivery price based on the distance.

+## Navigation and Maps Integration

+- **Navigation Feature:**
+  - Implement a navigation feature to guide users from their current location to the restaurant’s location.

+## Payment System

+- **Secure Payment Processing:**
+  - Implement a secure payment system for processing orders.
+  - Ensure secure handling of payment information and transaction details.

+## Rating and Feedback

+- **User Feedback:**
+  - Allow users to rate their overall experience, food quality, restaurant, and delivery service.

+## Security and Data Protection

+- **Data Privacy:**
+  - Ensure data privacy and security for user information.
+  - Implement secure handling of payment information and transaction details.